Best Scope for 223 Remington – Top 4 Optics in 2023

 Eye Relief & Eye Box

 The eye relief on the UTG 3-12X44 30mm Compact Scope is a generous 3.2 inches.
-This is more than enough for most applications.
+This is enough for most applications.
 And thanks to its wide field of view, you’ll have no problem acquiring targets at long range.

 Durability